Particular/docs.particular.net/samples/sql-bridge/sample.md

 ## SqlSubscriber

 Receives events from the SqlBridge.
-The endpoint address is the sql bridge address and not the original publisher's address.
+The endpoint address is the SQL bridge address and not the original publisher's address.

 ### The SQL Subscriber configuration